jjustinyyang/cse15l-lab-reports/report4/lab-report-4.md

 Type into terminal command line: `ssh cs15lwi23auv@ieng6.ucsd.edu`

-It should not prompt for password after the set up I did in class today.
+It should not prompt for password after the set up I did in lab.

 [!image](login.png)

 (5) Clone your fork of the repository from your Github account
 ---
-Clone the repository I forked using command line: `git clone https://github.com/jjustinyyang/lab7.git`
+Clone the repository I forked using command line: `git clone git@github.com:jjustinyyang/lab7.git`.

+Again, with the set up I did in lab, I can

 [!image](clone_repo.png)